Negotiators debate funding and governance for high seas treaty

 Amnesty International announced it must cease its human rights work in India because Prime Minister Narendra Modi's government froze its bank accounts.

-Up to 100,000 people turned out for Switzerland's largest-ever climate demonstration to insist on fulfilling the U.N.-brokered goals to cut greenhouse gases.
+Up to 100,000 people turned out for Switzerland's largest-ever climate demonstration to fulfill the Paris climate treaty goals.

 Japan will leave the International Whaling Commission, which will drop to 88 members, and resume whaling in April.